royvanderzon/feature-detection-research/README.md

 http://caniuse.com/#search=Datalist
 **Global 79.67%**

+You could use this datalist, the only unsupported browsers are `Safari`, `Opera mini` and `IOS Safari`.
+It will work like an regular input field here.
+So a callback is not needed.
+With feature detection you can add this functionality.

 ### Fallback
 You can use vanilla JS solutions to give the user an autocomplete experiance.
 Example: https://goodies.pixabay.com/javascript/auto-complete/demo.html

 ## CSS - GRID

 CCS Grid is a new CSS feature for GRID layout.
+With this grid you can position your components on a whole new way.
+The support is pretty bad, but it will we implemented in production soon.
+It is nice to build your website with grid css and when the browser of the user updates with the grid css it will work directly.
+It is important to build the website with css grid first and then rebuild it without.
+The fallback explains how.

 ### Demo
 https://royvanderzon.github.io/feature-detection-research/css-variables.html